DesleyAalderink/performance-matters/README.md

 I had some issues with using branches.
 I commited and pushed everything and merged my changes, but my files in my atom where resetted to the start.
 Like there was nothing changed.
 I started to pannic for about an hour before Mo helped me out.
 I probably messed something up, but I didn't wanted to risk it, so my last few changes were not merged with a branch, but by pushing it to the master branch.
 Sorry.

 I don't know if everything is updated to how I have it on localhost. *awkward looking smiley*

+## What I still want to do
+* Critical CSS - After what happend with the branche stuff I was scared of doing more stuff, because I may lose more progress.
+IF I have dealt with the issue I will try to do more stuff.